tardate/LittleCodingKata/javascript/scripting_youtube/README.md

 ## Some Useful Features of the API

 [onYouTubeIframeAPIReady](https://developers.google.com/youtube/iframe_api_reference#Requirements)
-is a funciton that must also implemented.
+is a function that must be implemented.
 It is called by the API when loaded and ready.

 [Playback controls](https://developers.google.com/youtube/iframe_api_reference#Playback_controls) include